abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

     cd /usr/lib/
     sudo ln -s libXext.so.6.4.0 libXext.so

-(I also get a segmentation fault at the conclusion of the NX test -- that will need to get looked into as well.)
+(I also get a segmentation fault at the conclusion of the NX test \-- that will need to get looked into as well.)

 The X11 examples builds on Cygwin, but does not run.
 The last time I tried it, XOpenDisplay() aborted the program.
 UPDATE: This was caused by the small stack size and can be fixed by increasing the size of the NuttX stack that calls into X11.
-See the discussion "Stack Size Issues" above.
+See the discussion \"Stack Size Issues\" above.

 Update: You may need issue this command with the latest Ubuntu before
 launch: